laneenget/voting-system/Project1/Project1README.md

 This may cause trouble in configuring the tests such that they are runnable on your IDE.
 Next, please ensure that the user's directory is set such that the working directory is the one that contains the testing files.
 Occasionally, a person's default may be set to be repo-Team18 instead depending on their IDE.
-This may show an error that makes it seem like a test file cannot be accessed.
+This may show an error that makes it seem like a test file cannot be accessed in RunElectionTests and possibly other test classes.
 As long as the user's directory is set to the one that holds the test file, it should be able to find the test file.
-You may check the user directory by typing in "String path = System.getProperty("user.dir");" and then checking that path to make sure it's not just repo-Team18.
+You may check the user directory by typing in "String path = System.getProperty("user.dir");" and then checking that path to make sure it's not just repo-Team18 (otherwise the test WILL NOT work)
 Next, the program can only find JUnit and run tests involving JUnit if the test file is located in whichever directory is marked as the test sources root for IDEs like IntelliJ.
 Please ensure that if JUnit is giving an error that the test file can access JUnit in its directory.
-Lastly, please note that the src files located in src will not allow access for the tests to certain protected fields or private fields, methods, etc. When running a test and if it gives an error depending on your setup, please ensure that it is not due to accessing a private or protected field that is not accessible in the test sources root directory.
+Lastly, please note that the src files located in src will not allow access for the tests to certain protected fields or private fields, methods, etc. When running a test and if it gives an error depending on your setup, please ensure that it is not due to accessing a private or protected method that is not accessible in the test sources root directory.
-We have left getters that should provide access to these fields in their respective classes, which are currently commented out.
+We have left getters that should provide access to these fields in their respective classes.
-Please uncomment them if you wish to run tests that involve accessing private or protected fields.
 Many of our tests currently rely on using these auto-generated getters.

-For instance, in IRtests, it is imperative to uncomment the getters and setters in the IR Class, Tree Class, Node Class.
-In RunElectionTests, it is important to uncomment the setters in RunElection.
-All of these are located at the bottom of their respective classes.
+However, for private/protected methods, you must first publicize these.

-It is easiest to re-publicize all methods in the beginning and comment back in related getters and setters for the class the tests are testing.
+It is easiest to re-publicize all methods in the beginning for testing.

 ## Misc Notes
 If you ever receive any error message that says that a dependency cannot be located, please click the rebuild option